Hiero allows you to import your EDL, OTIO, XML, or AAF sequences in one of two ways, depending on your preferences. Either:

 • Drop Frame - when enabled, the EDL is assumed to contain drop file information.
 SeeTimeline Playback Tools for more information.

-• Assume differences in source/destination durations indicate a retime - when enabled, any disparity between the source clip (Src) and track item (Dst) duration is treated as a retime.
+• Assume differences in source/destination durations indicate a retime - when enabled, any disparity between the source clip (Src) and shot (Dst) duration is treated as a retime.

-XMLs and AAFs imported into Nuke Studio support transform and crop edit decisions implemented in third-party applications, such as Adobe Premiere or Apple Final Cut Pro.
-XMLs also support retimes.
-The information in the .xml or .aaf is interpreted using soft effects, such as Transform and Crop, and TimeWarp for non-linear retimes.
-Constant linear retimes are handled in the same way as in previous versions of Nuke Studio.
+OTIO, XML and AAF files imported into Hiero support transform, crop, and retime edit decisions implemented in third-party applications, such as Adobe Premiere, Apple Final Cut Pro, and Avid Media Composer.
+The information in the .otio, .xml, or .aaf is interpreted using soft effects, such as Transform and Crop.
+Non-linear retimes are represented by TimeWarp effects.
+Constant linear retimes are handled in the same way as in previous versions of Hiero.
+See Notes on AAF Sequences for more information.

-NOTE: Non-linear animation curves from .xml may not appear as expected when imported, but the keyframes are identical to the source.
+Note: Non-linear animation curves from .otio or .xml may not appear as expected when imported.
 As a result, you may need to adjust the handles on curves to match footage between keyframes in the Curve Editor or Dope Sheet.

 Additionally, Premiere Pro .xml exports only support constant, linear retimes.
-As a result, retimed track items on the Nuke Studio timeline may not match those on the Premier Pro timeline, because certain non-linear retime data is not written into the exported .xml file.
+As a result, retimed shots on the Nuke Studio timeline may not match those on the Premier Pro timeline, because certain non-linear retime data is not written into the exported .xml file.

-Notice that clicking entries in the spreadsheet highlights the corresponding track items on the timeline?
+Notice that clicking entries in the spreadsheet highlights the corresponding shots on the timeline?

 The spreadsheet, timeline, and Viewer are linked together when viewing sequences.
 If suitable screen real estate exists within the current workspace, double-clicking a sequence forces the associated panel to open automatically.
 If you want to close a single panel in a linked group, hold the Alt modifier while closing the linked panel, otherwise all panels in the group are closed.

-NOTE: If you imported an XML sequence, you may find that Nuke Studio has automatically matched media for you.
+Note: If you imported an XML sequence, you may find that Hiero has automatically matched media for you.

-Any transform, crop, or retime edit decisions from third-party software .xml and .aaf files are repesented using soft effects.
-These effects are imported along with the track item to which they're associated.
+Any transform, crop, or retime edit decisions from third-party software .otio, .xml or .aaf files are represented using soft effects.
+These effects are imported along with the shot to which they're associated.